 It was such a pleasure to talk with Ryan Shelton of New Books Network about my book, Derry City.
 I've linked to the interview here .
 Enjoy!
-(To receive your 40% discount, enter 14APSA21 at checkout and you'll see the prices update.
-In addition to the discount, you'll receive free shipping in the domestic U.S.* This offer is only available through October 20, 2021.)
+For a 40% off coupon and free shipping, enter (type, don't copy and paste) the promo code 14AHA22 .
+This offer is good for both print and ebooks, but it is only available through January 31st, 2022 .

 Showing posts with the label academia